laharrari/Lumpia-World/README.md

 It is a popular food truck with a store front location based out of Washington and I wanted to make my version of their current [website](https://www.lumpiaworld.com/).

-I chose to make this website as a concept of something they could use in the future, but not necessarily use directly as this site is for the NavigatorCRE front end developer assessment.
+I chose to make this website as a concept of something they could use in the future.

 # The Site